-- inclusive ethos; - broad and balanced curriculum for all pupils; - systems for early identification of barriers to learning and participation: - high expectations and suitable targets for all children.
+- inclusive ethos: - broad and balanced curriculum for all pupils; - systems for early identification of barriers to learning and participation; - high expectations and suitable targets for all children.

-Pupils are grouped in classes according to age and/or ability.
-As there is a wide range of ability in each class, all staff provide a differentiated curriculum suitable for all the pupils, to ensure access at all levels.
+Pupils are grouped in classes according to age.
+As there is a wide range of ability in each class, all staff provide an adaptive curriculum suitable for all the pupils, to ensure access at all levels.

 Any pupils with particular needs are included as fully as possible into the normal classroom environment and, where appropriate, the curriculum is adjusted.
-Sometimes it may be appropriate to withdraw a pupil sensitively, to work individually with a TA or the SENCo in order to acquire, reinforce or extend skills more effectively.
-For some pupils, withdrawal sessions may be used to improve motor skills or application or to give support in a particular area e.g. spelling.
-Withdrawal programmes are normally time-limited and criteria for inclusion in such programmes are clearly specified.
+Sometimes it may be appropriate to withdraw a pupil sensitively, to work individually with a TA or the SENDCo in order to acquire, reinforce or extend skills more effectively.
+For some pupils, intervention sessions may be used to improve motor skills or application or to give support in a particular area e.g. spelling.
+Intervention programmes are normally time-limited and criteria for inclusion in such programmes are clearly specified.